citusdata/citus_docs/performance/scaling_data_ingestion.rst

 Masterless Citus (50k/s-500k/s)
 -------------------------------

-It is technically possible to create the distributed table on every node in the cluster.
-The big advantage is that all queries on distributed tables can be performed at a very high rate by spreading the queries across the workers.
-In this case, the replication factor should always be 1 to ensure consistency, which causes data to become unavailable when a node goes down.
-All nodes should have a hot standby and automated fail-over to ensure high availability.
+Masterless Citus (Citus MX) builds on the Citus extension.
+It gives you the ability to query and write to distributed tables from any node, which allows you to horizontally scale out your write-throughput using PostgreSQL.
+It also removes the need to interact with a primary node in a Citus cluster for data ingest or queries.

-Masterless Citus is currently available in private beta on Citus Cloud.
+Citus MX is currently available in private beta on Citus Cloud.
 For more information see :ref:`mx`.